yawenshao/Time-Variability-Correction/README.md

 ‘Figure6_global_aggregate_scatter_plots.py’: calculates and plots globally weighted absolute difference between TVC and mean-corrected raw variance at each time scale (Figure 6).

 ‘Figure7_one_model_lat_aggregate_heatmap.py’: computes and plots the absolute difference between ERA5 reanalysis and mean-corrected raw model in time-scale-dependent variance averaged at each latitude.
+Data used to plot Figure 7 are on Zenodo (10.5281/zenodo.10212122).

 ‘Figure8_S8_global_map_plot_6plots.py’: plots the difference in variance and lag correlations between TVC and mean-corrected raw predictions across the globe.